guillefidelio/extensionsupasept25/extension_guide.md

 ---

-This guide provides the foundation for building a robust Chrome Extension that seamlessly integrates with your ReviewRepl.ai backend.
+This guide provides the foundation for building a robust Chrome Extension that seamlessly integrates with your BoltReply.io backend.
 Follow these patterns to ensure consistency, security, and maintainability.